swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

-Protocol requirements can be used through instances of conforming types and through instances of the conforming types themselves called *metatype values*.
+Protocol requirements can be used through instances of conforming types and through instances of the conforming types themselves, called *metatype values*.
 In generic code,
 a conformance requirement to `Sendable` or `SendableMetatype` tells Swift that an instance or metatype value is safe to use concurrently.
-To prevent isolated conformances from being used outside of their actor, a type with an isolated conformance can't be used for a type that must also satisfy a conformance requirement to `Sendable` or `SendableMetatype`.
+To prevent isolated conformances from being used outside of their actor, a type with an isolated conformance can't be used as the concrete generic argument for a type parameter that requires a conformance to `Sendable` or `SendableMetatype`.

 A conformance requirement to `Sendable` indicates